333fred/dotfiles/README.md

 1. `sudo apt install pipx`
 2. `pipx install rofimoji`

+## cd

+I used enhancd for navigation.
+This requires fzf or fzy being installed.
+I use fzy.

 ## Other settings

 Make sure to turn off the ibus emoji shortcut, or `ctrl+.` will be globally hooked and will mess up vscode.